-S&C coach Tommy Munday shares the science behind Trap Bar Jumps – an effective exercise that’s led to some impressive results in strength, speed and explosiveness.
+S&C coach Tommy Munday shares the science behind Trap Bar Jumps – an effective exercise that’s led to some impressive results in strength and speed with our athletes.

-- Loaded Jump movements produce equal improvements in lower body RFD compared to Olympic Lifting variations with less teaching and learning time.
+Loaded Jump movements produce equal improvements in lower body RFD compared to Olympic Lifting variations with less teaching and learning time.

 What are Trap Bar Jumps, and why do we use them?